raspberrypi/documentation/raspbian/applications/camera.md

 --vectors,    -x
 ```

-Turns on output of motion vectors from the H264 encoder, to the specified filename.
+Turns on output of motion vectors from the H264 encoder to the specified file name.

 ```
 --flush,    -fl